amengel/amengel.github.io/research.md

          author: "Krosnick, J. A., Stark, T. H. & Scott, A. L. Eds."

 working:
-       - title:   "A Racial Reckoning?
-Racial Attitudes in the Wake of the Murder of George Floyd (with Cindy D. Kam)"
        - title:   "Political Consumerism in a Racially Polarized Context (with Cindy D. Kam)"
        - title:   "A Crucible for Allyship?
 New Evidence on the Dynamics Between Democratic Partisanship and Solidarity Between People of Color (with Efrén O. Pérez, Seth Goldman, Yuen Huo, Tatishe Nteta, and Linda R. Tropp)"